Adapting your home: managing cognitive impairment and behaviour that challenges

 Heating

-Consider installing low surface temperature heaters/radiators to minimise the risk of burns (for example if there is a tendency to use radiator for support or in the event of a person falling and landing against the radiator).
+Consider installing low surface temperature heaters/radiators to minimise the risk of burns.
+For example, if there is a tendency to use the radiator for support, or in the event of a person falling and landing against the radiator.

 Doors